d-smith/ml-speciality-notes/0-ml-exam-basics.md

 Machine Learning in Action: The Pollexy Project

 * The Pollexy Project is a Raspberry Pi and mobile-based special needs verbal assistant that lets caretakers schedule audio task prompts and messages both on a recurring schedule and/or on-demand.

+# Machine Learning Terminology and Process

+*Training* - how the machine uses data to build its prediction algorithms.
+The algorithms make up the *model*.
+The model is then used by the machine to take inputs and make a *prediction* (sometimes called the interence).

+In a typical training process, the historical data used to build the model is split into two datasets.
+Most of the data is used for the training data set, and the rest is used for the test dataset.

+## The Process

+### Step 1: The Business Problem